-For our new weekly feature, "Moveable Feast," Rachel Hutton of Minnesota Monthly joins John Birge to talk about where to go and what to eat in destinations Classical MPR listeners may be interested in visiting.
-This week, Winona, Minnesota during the Beethoven Festival and Great River Shakespeare festival.
+For our new weekly feature, "Moveable Feast," Rachel Hutton of <i>Minnesota Monthly</i> joins John Birge to talk about where to go and what to eat in destinations Classical MPR listeners may be interested in visiting.
+On the day after Halloween (with all its attendant sweets), John and Rachel discuss health food.

 There is no orchestra in Orchestra Hall at the moment, but there are plenty of places in the south end of downtown Minneapolis to find a symphony of food and drink.
 John Birge and Rachel Hutton talk about where in this week's Moveable Feast.

 It's Education Minnesota weekend (still widely called "MEA"), so this week on Moveable Feast, John Birge and Rachel Hutton talk about places where foodies can take their kids for a meal.